lingtalfi/nullos-admin/README.md

 The view is the sql query used to generate the table.

-This is where nullos admin differs from phpMyAdmin: you create the query manually (it's not automatic yet).
+This is where nullos admin differs from phpMyAdmin: you create the query manually (there is no automatic tool yet).

+The benefit of this is that for instance you can decide how you format the foreign key columns.
+In phpMyAdmin, a foreign key would be displayed as a link contaning the number of the id representing the foreign key's related row.

+That's nice if you are a developer, but this might scare your client.

+Nullos admin let you change those numbers into more meaningful values, see the example below.

 A view is split in two elements: